Viterbi School of Engineering

 CSCI 511 Personal Software Process (PSP) and Project (3, Sp) Individual analysis, planning, development and maintenance of a software product or development artifact, using the principles and practices of PSP.
 Analysis of project’s lessons learned.

-CSCI 520 Computer Animation and Simulation (3) Fundamental techniques of computer animation and simulation, knowledge and/or experience in the design, scripting, production and post-production stages of computer animation.
-Recommended preparation: CSCI 420 or equivalent.
+CSCI 520 Computer Animation and Simulation (4) Fundamental techniques of computer animation and simulation, knowledge and/or experience in the design, scripting, production and post-production stages of computer animation.
+Prerequisite: CSCI 420 or CSCI 580; recommended preparation: familiarity with calculus, linear algebra, and numerical computation; C/C++ programming skills.

 CSCI 521 Optimization: Theory and Algorithms (3, Fa) (Enroll in ISE 520)